JRSkates/Databases/book_store/books-design-recipe.md

-# Music Library Model and Repository Classes Design Recipe
+# Book Store Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._